 The length of time that drains are needed varies from person to person.
 In general, tummy tuck drains are commonly removed between 1 to 2 weeks after surgery.
 Once the amount of drained fluid diminishes, the purpose of the drains is fulfilled, and they can be safely taken out by your surgeon.

 With a bit of care and proper attention, tummy tuck drains can help your body safely and gently heal.
 To see examples of what tummy tuck surgery can create, browse our before-and-after gallery.
-If you would like to learn more about your plastic surgery options in Sacramento, request a consultation online or call (916) 929-1833.
+If you would like to learn more about body contouring options such as tummy tuck surgery or liposuction, request a consultation online or call (916) 929-1833.